jwg4/staying_agile_becoming_effective/notes.md

-'If you think you can fly, why not take off from the ground first?'
+> If he thought he could fly, why didn't he take off from the ground first?

 ---